andrewconnell/osx-install/readme.md

   - copy snippets & settings:
     - from [app-settings/visual-studio-code](app-settings/visual-studio-code)
     - to `~/Library/Application Suport/Code/User`
-  - install extensions listed in [vscode-extensions.md](vscode-extensions.md)
+  - install extensions listed in [scripts/vscode-ext-install.sh](vscode-ext-install.sh)
+    - `$ sh scripts/vscode-ext-install.sh`
+    - copy all installed extensions from the base VSCode => VSCode Insiders build:
+      - all extensions are in `~/.vscode/extensions`
+      - insiders is in `~/.vscode-insiders/extensions`
     - *add license key for WallabyJS*
+      - repeat for VSCode Insiders install

 ### Setup Azure-cli AutoComplete: